sandhawke/nav-spa/README.md

 ```

 This module looks for `data-link-to-state` attributes and adds the
 right href to get us to that state.
+The state is a JS expression which
+is eval'd to produce a state overlay object.
+And properties not
+mentioned in the overlay remain unchanged; set them to null or '' to
+remove them.
+They're always strings, so for our purposes '' === null
+== undefined.
+(Actually, you can provide a non-string and we'll
+JSON.stringify it for you, but it's always handed back to you as a
+string.)
+If your expression evals to function, it's called, passing it
+the current state, and letting it return the new state.

-You can get that URL manually
+You can get that URL manually with `nav.link(...)` or go ahead and
-with `nav.link(...)` or go ahead and jump there, perhaps in an onclick
-handler, with `nav.jump(...)`.
+jump there, perhaps in an onclick handler, with `nav.jump(...)`.
+The
+.jump function has an option to skip putting it in browser history.

-It also sets some CSS classes on the links, so you can show users
+The module also sets some CSS classes on the links, so you can show
-which of the states they are currently in.
+users which of the states they are currently in.
+It shouldn't matter
+how they got to that state.

 The "motion" example shows you can even change the url state at the
 browser frame rate.
-Seems to work okay, about as fast as that animate
+Seems to work okay, about as fast as that
-done without this library.
-For that, we don't put ever state in the
+animation done without this library (see cheating.html in the same
+directory to compare.).
+For that example, we don't put the state in
-browser history.
+the browser history.
 (Imagine clicking back through your history, one
 animation frame at a time!)

 ## Custom Paths